1988 Indianapolis 500: Finish

+Post-race

-After the race, during the post-race scoring evaluation, Patrick Racing threatened to protest Emerson Fittipaldi's two-lap penalty.
+After the race, during the post-race scoring evaluation, Patrick Racing was prepared to protest Emerson Fittipaldi's two-lap penalty.
 USAC claimed that while exiting the pits, Fittipaldi passed the lapped car of Rich Vogler, and did not properly honor the blend-in rule.
 Fittipaldi claimed that Vogler waved him by as they exited turn two to the backstretch.
-When Vogler got word of Fittipaldi's penalty, he immediately went to the USAC officials and corroborated Fittipaldi's account.
-Vogler claimed that he was 8-10 laps down at the time and purposely waved Fittipaldi by, and that the penalty was "unjust."
-Under the rules, slower cars were permitted to wave other faster cars by during yellows, a move primarily used in order to not to impede the leaders.
+When Vogler got word of Fittipaldi's penalty, he immediately rushed to the USAC officials and corroborated Fittipaldi's account.
+Vogler claimed that he was 8–10 laps down at the time and purposely waved Fittipaldi by, and that the penalty was "unjust".
+Under the rules at the time, slower cars that were a lap or more down were permitted to wave other faster cars by during caution periods.
+It was a move primarily used by backmarkers in order not to impede the leaders on the ensuring restart.

 USAC re-evaluated the situation, and when official results were posted Monday morning, they retracted Fittipaldi's penalty once and for all.
 Fittipaldi's laps were reinstated, which elevated him to a second-place finish.
-Al Unser Sr. was officially third, denying Penske Racing of their first 1st-2nd Indy sweep.
+Al Unser Sr. was officially third, denying Penske Racing of their first 1st–2nd Indy sweep.
 Jim Crawford's exciting day finished with a 6th place, the Buick V-6's best finish to-date.

-One year after his best ever finish in the Indianapolis 500, Dick Simon rallied from a 16th starting spot to finish 9th in his final 500 as a driver.
+One year after his best ever finish in the Indianapolis 500, Dick Simon raced from 16th starting spot to finish 9th in his final "500" as a driver.
 During the season finale weekend in Miami, Simon would announce his retirement from driving to concentrate running his race team.